Skip to Content

 Save Money on Seattle’s Top Sights

-If it’s your first time to Seattle, you’ll want to do at least some of the city’s top attractions, including the Space Needle, MoPop, a harbor cruise, the Chihully Garden and the Aquarium.
-If you plan to visit at least three of them, consider buying a CityPass.
-They’ve saved me money on past trips and often allow you to skip the line, too.
+If it’s your first time to Seattle, you’ll want to do at least some of the city’s top attractions, including the Space Needle, MoPop, a harbor cruise, the Chihuly Garden & Glass.
+The Seattle Aquarium, Pacific Science Center and Woodland Park Zoo are also hugely popular with families, though less quintessentially “Seattle.”

 REI Flagship Store

-If your family is outdoorsy you really have to spend an hour at the giant REI store on Yale Avenue.
+If your family is outdoorsy, you really have to spend an hour at the giant REI store on Yale Avenue.

-the 65-foot, glass-enclosed climbing wall at rei in seattle.
+The 65-foot, glass-enclosed climbing wall at rei in seattle.

-It also has a Ranger Station where you can get information and passes for the area’s state and national parks and Forest Service recreational areas.
+It also has a Ranger Station where you can get information and passes for the area’s state and national parks and Forest Service recreational areas

 The Museum of Pop Culture